appbaseio/Docs/content/docs/reactivesearch/autocomplete-plugin/quickstart.md

 ---
 title: 'QuickStart'
-meta_title: 'QuickStart to Appbase Autocomplete Plugin'
+meta_title: 'QuickStart to Appbase Algolia Autocomplete'
-meta_description: 'This is a quickstart guide to the Appbase autocomplete plugin library - learn how to get started with powering your search UIs with powerful suggestions under 10 mins.'
+meta_description: 'This is a quickstart guide to the Appbase Algolia Autocomplete library - learn how to get started with powering your search UIs with powerful suggestions under 10 mins.'
 keywords:
     - quickstart
     - autocomplete-suggestions-plugin